mauroservienti/milestone.github.io/_posts/when-too-many-choices-are-harmful.md

 There is a high chance the meeting gets derailed by fruitless questions connected to the nuances rather than focusing on the critical differences between the various options.

+Many people are scared to make decisions and default to "let's just make it configurable" or "let's present all the options and nuances."
+If you look at the configuration section of some apps, you'll see what I mean.
+Plenty of knobs and dials to adjust.

 ## Conclusion

 When designing APIs or defining and presenting design choices, it's essential to avoid creating confusion and fruitless questions for the audience.
 When it comes to APIs, ask yourself why there is a need for multiple paths to the same result.
 And when presenting choices, make sure that critical decisions factors stand out.
-If it's not a crucial decision factor, there are many cases where it might be noise.
+If it's not a crucial decision factor, it might be noise.
 We might serve our users better by not presenting it at all.

 ---